aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/100-lab-06-ami.md

 {{% /expand %}}

 {{% notice note %}}
-Notice, that you didnt have to update AMI ID parameter.
-By leveraging the CloudFormation integration with Systems Manager Parameter Store, your templates is now more generic and reusable.
+Notice, that you did not have to update AMI ID parameter.
+By using CloudFormation's integration with Systems Manager Parameter Store, your templates is now more generic and reusable.
 {{% /notice %}}